-As a general rule if you are using part of a room to run your business, or you use the room for multiple purposes (such as a spare bedroom or dining room) then it is unlikely that you need to register it for a business rate valuation.
-However, if you bought your home as a live-work property or have a modified an out-building specifically for the purpose of running a business then you will need to contact the business rates department of the council so that they are able to determine how much you are liable to pay.
-It is worth noting that there are Business rate discount schemes - often at 100% for small spaces- so it may not cost you anything
+As a general rule if you are using part of a room to run your business then there is unlikely to be any charge to business rates.
+However if you have a dedicated home office then you may well be liable to pay business rates.
+The valuation office has some useful case studies to explain this difference.

+If you have built an extension or modified an out building specifically for the purpose of running a business then you will need to contact the business rates department of the council so that they are able to determine how much you are liable to pay.
+It is worth noting that there are Business rate discount schemes - information is available for High Peak Borough Council.

-High Peak Borough Council call 0845 129 7777 / 01298 28400
+High Peak Borough Council phone number 0845 129 7777/01298 28400

-Valuation Office
+Valuation Office:

-Question 13: Do I need to pay insurance for my home-based business?
+Question 13: Do I need to pay insurance for my home based business?

 Yes.
 There are certain types of insurance cover that you need to have.
-As a general rule, it is wise to inform your home insurance company that you are setting up a business from home.
-They will have a standard package for home-based businesses.
+As a general rule it is wise to inform your home insurance company that you are setting up a business from home.
+They will have a standard package for home based businesses.

 - 1. Motor Insurance If you use your car or a vehicle for business purposes then in addition to having the car insured for personal use, you will need to inform the insurance company that you are using the vehicle for business purposes.
 Your personal driving insurance could be invalid if you have not declared this business use. - 2.
 Employers' Liability Insurance If your business employs other people (whether part time or full time) then you are legally obliged to have employers' liability insurance. - 3.
 Public Liability insurance covers you for damage you may cause to a third party or to their property in connection with your business.
 It is optional but if you are selling goods to the public such as food, toys, gifts or clothes then it is often necessary to cover associated risks.
 If you propose to sell goods at fairs, markets or via shops, the organisers of these events or premises may require you to have this type of insurance. - 4.
 Property Insurance is also optional but if you have expensive equipment that you are storing in your home then it is worth considering. - 5.
-Other types of insurance can be optional, and they will depend upon the type of business you are running and the associated risks.
+Other types of insurance can be optional and they will depend upon the type of business you are running and the associated risks.

 The British Insurance Brokers Association will provide guidance and advice.
-You can contact them on 0870 950 1790.
+You can contact them on 0870 950 1790